StephanStu/TechTrends-Application-Deployment-to-Kubernetes/README.md

 kubectl apply -f argocd-server-nodeport.yaml
 ```

-Now access ArgoCD at http://192.168.50.4:30007 - Ip-Address as defined in the Vagrantfile and port oas defined in the NodePort-Service-Manifest given above.
+Now access ArgoCD at http://192.168.50.4:30007 - here the IP-Address is as defined in the Vagrantfile and the port is as defined in the NodePort-Service-Manifest given above.
 To deploy an application using ArgoCD, run

 ```console
 kubectl apply -f helm-techtrends-prod.yaml